 - The microchip is a small transponder (it doesn’t have a power source) about the size of a grain of rice, which is inserted into the scruff of the dog’s neck.
 The procedure is as painless as an injection and takes only a few seconds.
 The chip contains a unique identification number that belongs only to your dog.

 - After the Council is advised of a dog's microchip number or has inserted the microchip themselves, they load that number against the dog's record on the Council database, which includes the dog's address and owner details.

 - From there the microchip number is uploaded along with other dog and owner details to the National Dog Database which holds records of all dogs registered in New Zealand.

 - The Council's Animal Management Officers carry microchip readers and can scan a dog to check for a microchip.
-From there they will check all databases to see if that chip number is recorded, in order to contact the owner or return the dog to it's home.
+From there they will check databases to see whether that chip number is recorded, so that they may contact the dog's owner or return the dog back to it's home.